-Information useful to users includes descriptions of valuation techniques used to determine fair value and the instruments to which they are applied.
-Explanations of the valuation inputs and assumptions used in the fair value measurements should be disclosed to help inform users about the judgments made in determining fair value.
-In addition, appropriate disclosure about the sensitivity of fair value measurements to reasonably possible alternatives is also of particular interest to users.
-A disclosed description of the bank's valuation governance and controls processes can improve understanding of the quality of the bank's fair valuations and the robustness of related risk management processes.
+Financial disclosures should be made in accordance with the applicable financial reporting standards and other applicable regulatory reporting requirements.
+Standard setters continue to assess the adequacy of disclosure frameworks and make amendments to improve transparency.
+Accordingly, it is important that banks ensure that the required disclosures are being made.
+Information particularly useful to users includes descriptions of valuation techniques used to determine fair value and the instruments to which they are applied.
+Disclosures that provide explanations of the valuation inputs and assumptions used in the fair value measurements help inform users about the judgments made in determining fair value.
+In addition, appropriate disclosure about the sensitivity of fair value measurements to reasonably possible alternatives that would significantly affect the valuation is also of particular interest to users.9 A disclosed description of the bank's valuation governance and controls processes can improve understanding of the quality of the bank's fair valuations and the robustness of related risk management processes.
 These disclosures are especially important in times of market stress and uncertainty.
 Accordingly, senior management should consider whether disclosures around valuation uncertainty can be made more meaningful.
 Moreover, appropriate disclosures should also be provided with respect to financial asset reclassifications.